seanednd/The-Sins-of-Ha-sana/Sean-notes.md

 	- Says humans and elves would have taken hundreds of years to figure out
 	- Explains that she can only send back 1 demon per day
 	- Unbinds Hydrox and Seung
-- Mika tells us Hasana is comming and will purge those who are evil, but sees everyone as evil.
+- Mika tells us Hasana is coming and will purge those who are evil, but sees everyone as evil.
 	- Unsure of why Hasana sees everyone as a sinner.
-- Current date Jan 17, end of downtime Jan 24
 - Use downtime to study the ritual and identify items
 - Soarer says that illithids are creatures of time and space and have no origin.
 - Rabbit speaks to us, tells us Liam is aware of our involvement in the mine.